simeononsecurity/simeononsecurity.ch/content/guides/installing-pfsense-on-hp-t740-thin-client/index.en.md

 ## SSD

-If you're using the HP M.2 eMMC, it will not be detected on an out-of-the-box FreeBSD installation.
+If you're using the HP M.2 eMMC, it won't be detected on an out-of-the-box FreeBSD installation.
 In that case, you will need a third-party M.2 SSD.
 Any M.2 SSD can work, SATA or NVMe.

-If you are looking for a third-party M.2 SSD for your HP t740 thin client, we recommend considering the [Western Digital 500GB WD Blue SN570 NVMe](https://amzn.to/44bFCBk) or the [Western Digital 500GB WD Blue SA510 SATA](https://amzn.to/3AEbd0V).
+If you're looking for a third-party M.2 SSD for your HP t740 thin client, we recommend considering the [Western Digital 500GB WD Blue SN570 NVMe](https://amzn.to/44bFCBk) or the [Western Digital 500GB WD Blue SA510 SATA](https://amzn.to/3AEbd0V).
 Both of these options are reliable and should work well with your device.
 If you want to take advantage of both slots, you'll need both.
 You'll sacrifice the speeds of the NVME, but you'll gain some redundancy that's oh so important.

 Note that the author of this article has successfully run pfSense CE 2.5.2 and OPNsense 22.1 on their t740 without any issues after following the above steps.